 This first one goes without saying.
-The Patek Philippe name is intrinsically linked to quality.
+The Patek Philippe name is forever linked to quality.
 Both in design and construction.
-You know that experts have spent months, possibly even years constructing your watch.
+You know that experts have spent months, sometimes years constructing your watch.
 The quality control standards are exceptional.
-Every Patek Philippe watch ever made has a searchable ‘extract’ available at the Patek Philippe archives.
+Every watch has a searchable ‘extract’ available at the Patek Philippe archives.
+Not only new models.
+Every watch.
 Almost no other watch brand can offer that level of confidence.

 Patek Philippe’s precise annual production numbers are a guarded secret.
-Estimates put them at around 50,000 watches.
+Estimates put them at between 50,000 – 70,000 watches.
 Of that, about 75% have mechanical movements (the remaining 25% are quartz).
-Production is spread over some 246 different models.
+Production spans some 246 different models.
 That means that no single model is likely made in great quantities.
 As a result, there is a real sense of scarcity.
 Particular for popular models like the Nautilus Ref 5711/1A.
-It is highly unlikely you will find one waiting for you to try on at your local AD.
-Its counterpart from Audemars Piguet meanwhile, the Ref 15202ST, is far more readily available.
+In the current market, you will never find one waiting for you to try on at your local AD.
 This is of course a deliberate strategy by Patek Philippe.
 One that has helped protect the inherent value of the brand for over a century.

-I think many people would agree that if you could only own one watch, the Patek Philippe Nautilus Ref 5711/1A would be it.
-This is a watch that can be worn anywhere for any occasion.
-Wear it with a suit and tie, dress it down with a polo, heck wear it with board shorts to the beach.
-The case is rated water resistant to 120m and the black blue dial looks amazing in the water.
+Many people would agree that if you could only own one watch, the Patek Philippe Nautilus Ref 5711/1A would be it.
+This is a watch that you can wear anywhere for any occasion.
+Wear it with a suit and tie, dress it down with a polo, heck, wear it with board shorts to the beach.
+The case water resistant to 120m and the black blue dial looks amazing in the water.
 It started life as a luxury sports watch, but the Nautilus is now a recognisable icon.
 It’s beloved by celebrities, sports stars and successful businessmen and women alike.

-The Patek Philippe Nautilus Ref 5711/1A will always be the successor to the first luxury sports watch the brand ever made.
+The Patek Philippe Nautilus Ref 5711/1A is the successor to the brand’s first luxury sports watch.
 A sports watch that birthed an entire collection.
-One that is now arguably the brand’s most popular (rivalled only possibly by the Calatrava.)
+One that is now the brand’s most popular (rivalled only by the Calatrava.)
 This will always be a significant watch, not only to the brand but also to watchmaking history.
 Low annual production numbers mean it will continue to increase in significance.
 Translation: it’s only going to go up in value.

 - Investment Value

 Investment or resale value is often seen as a dirty word by many collectors.
 After all, you should buy a watch because you desire it and enjoy wearing it.
 Not because it might go up in value.
 The reality is quite different.
-There are only two luxury watch brands that have displayed a consistent ability to maintain (and sometimes increase) their value: Rolex and Patek Philippe.
-That the Patek Philippe Nautilus Ref 5711/1A is trading at close to double its retail value on the secondary market is proof of that.
+Only two luxury watch brands show a consistent ability to maintain their value.
+We all know who they are: Rolex and Patek Philippe.
+The Patek Philippe Nautilus Ref 5711/1A trading at over double its retail value is proof of that.
 Likewise for the Rolex GMT-Master II Ref 126710BLRO Pepsi.
-This may not be the primary reason most people buy but it is definitely a contributing factor.
+And that’s only one of several examples.
+This may not be the primary reason most people buy a Nautilus but it is definitely a contributing factor.

-We believe these six key factors help explain why the Patek Philippe Nautilus Ref 5711/1A is so valuable.
+These six key factors help explain why the Patek Philippe Nautilus Ref 5711/1A is so valuable.
 Whether you agree or not is a matter of personal opinion and taste.
-One thing is for sure though, the current demand for these watches is unlike to abate any time soon.
-So, if you want one, you either need to wait years or pay an exceptional premium on the secondary market.
+One thing is for sure though, the current demand for these watches is not showing any signs of abating.
+Is that likely to change soon?
+The short answer is no. And here’s why.

 Technical Specifications: Patek Philippe Nautilus Ref 5711/1A